mobiusklein/mzdata/docs/reader_tutorial.md

 ### By scan start time

-A spectrum's "scan start time" is the point in time when the spectrum was acquired
+A spectrum's "scan start time" is the point in time when the spectrum was acquired.
+This assumes that the source MS run is stored in chronological order, which should be true for most files from raw MS runs, but not all, nor for programmatically generated files, especially if they are merged across multiple MS runs.

 ```rust
 # use std::{io, fs};